Kgatleng District

 Kgatleng is one of the districts of Botswana, coterminous with the homeland of the Bakgatla people.
 Its capital is Mochudi, the hometown of protagonist Precious Ramotswe in Alexander McCall Smith's popular The No. 1 Ladies' Detective Agency series.
-According to the 2001 Census, Kgatleng had a population of 73,507 people.
+According to the 2001 Census, Kgatleng had a population of 73,507.

 Kgatleng borders the North West Province of South Africa in the south, and to the east it borders South Africa's Limpopo Province.
-Domestically, it borders South-East District in southwest, Kweneng District in the west, Central District in the north.
-The tourist and game reserves in the region are Oodi Weavers and Matsieng footprints.
+Domestically, it borders South-East District in the southwest, Kweneng District in the west, and Central District in the north.

-As of 2011, the total population of the district was 91,660 compared to 73,507 in 2001.
-The growth rate of population during the decade was 2.23.
-The total number of workers constituted 25,130 with 13,278 males and 11,853 females, with a majority involved in agriculture.
+As of 2022, the total population of the district was 121,882 compared to 91,660 in 2011.
+The growth rate of the population during the decade was 2.73.
+The total number of workers constituted 25,130 with 13,278 males and 11,853 females in 2011, with a majority involved in agriculture.
 The district is administered by a district administration and district council which are responsible for local administration.

+Local tourist attractions are Oodi weavers and the Matsieng Footprints.

 Geography

 Kgatleng borders the North West Province of South Africa in the south, and to the east it borders South Africa's Limpopo Province.
-Domestically, it borders South-East District in southwest, Kweneng District in the west, Central District in north.
-Most part of Botswana has tableland slopes sliding from east to west.
+Domestically, it borders the South-East District in the southwest, Kweneng District in the west, and Central District in the north.

+Most of Botswana has tableland slopes sliding from east to west.
 The region has an average elevation of around 915 m above the mean sea level.
 The vegetation type is Savannah, with tall grasses, bushes and trees.
 The annual precipitation is around 55 cm, most of which is received during the summer season from November to May.
-Most of the rivers in the region are seasonal which are prone to flash floods, being the most prominent.
-The tourist and game reserves in the region are Oodi Weavers and Matsieng footprints.
+Most of the rivers in the region are seasonal and are prone to flash floods.

 Demographics

 As of 2011, the total population of the district was 91,660 compared to 73,507 in 2001.
 The growth rate of population during the decade was 2.23.
 The population in the district was 4.53 per cent of the total population in the country.
 The sex ratio stood at 94.63 for every 100 males, compared to 94.60 in 2001.
-The average house hold size was 2.96 in 2011 compared to 4.29 in 2001.
-There were 3,690 craft and related workers, 1,708 clerks, 6,031 people working in elementary occupation 457 Legislators, Administrators & managers 1,477 Plant & machine operators and assemblers, 741 professionals, 2,171 service workers, shop & market sales workers, 1,237 skilled agricultural & related workers 1,482 technicians and associated professionals, making the total work force to 19,167.
+The average household size was 2.96 in 2011 compared to 4.29 in 2001.

+There were 3,690 craft and related workers, 1,708 clerks, 6,031 people working in elementary occupation 457 legislators, administrators & managers 1,477 plant & machine operators and assemblers, 741 professionals, 2,171 service workers, shop & market sales workers, 1,237 skilled agricultural & related workers, and 1,482 technicians and associated professionals, making the total work force 19,167.